mrthakuur/ReadMe/README.md

 - ⚡ Fun fact *Let's Do Some Code*

-- ⚡ Work At RECREATOR INFOTECH PVT LTD
+- ⚡ Work At RECREATOR INFOTECH PVT.
+LTD.

 <h3 align="left">Languages and Tools:</h3>